Saga Airport (HSG) is one of Kyushu’s smaller airports — roughly 1/10 the passenger volume of Fukuoka.

 Saga Airport — main terminal

-Single-terminal airport, all on one floor for arrivals — no escalators or elevators between baggage claim and exit.
-Family-friendly amenities: nursing room (baby food prep + diaper changing), high-chair-equipped restaurant, stroller rental at info desk.
+Family amenities include a nursing room (baby food prep + diaper changing), a high-chair-equipped restaurant, and stroller rental at the info desk.

 - Hours: 06:30–22:00 (terminal)